Codecademy/docs/content/java/concepts/math-methods/terms/tanh/tanh.md

 The `.tanh()` method takes a single parameter.

-`num` - value of an angle whose hyperbolic tangent is to be determined
+`num` is the value of an angle whose hyperbolic tangent is to be determined.

 > Note: The value is given in radians.